remzi-arpacidusseau/ostep-projects/filesystems-distributed/README.md

 the file), a type field (regular or directory), and 14 direct pointers; thus, the maximum file size is 14 times the 4KB block size, or 56 KB.

 One other structure you'll have to manage on disk are directories.
 Each directory has an inode, and points to one or more data blocks that contain directory entries.
-Each directory entry should be simple, and consist of 32
-bytes: a name and an inode number pair.
+Each directory entry should be simple, and consist of 32 bytes: a name and an inode number pair.
 The name should be a fixed-length field of size 28 bytes; the inode number is just an integer (4 bytes).
-When a directory is created, it should contain two entries: the name ., which refers to this new directory's inode number, and .., which refers to the parent directory's inode number.
+When a directory is created, it should contain two entries: the name `.` (dot), which refers to this new directory's inode number, and `..` (dot-dot), which refers to the parent directory's inode number.
 For directory entries that are not yet in use (in an allocated 4-KB directory block), the inode number should be set to -1.
 This way, utilities can scan through the entries to check if they are valid.

 When your server is started, it is passed the name of the file system image file.
 If this file does not exist, the file server should create it, and